lmoecher/my_projects/html/html_basics/quotes/README.md

 ## Address

-* *address* - Used to define contact information for an owner/author of an article or doucment.
+* *address* - Used to define contact information for an owner/author of an article or document.
 * This can be a phone number, email address, URL, physical address, social media handle, etc.
 * The text inside the element for *address* usually is shown in italic, and in the browser the line will break before and after an *address* element.